gvwilson/sensibleadventures/nardica/nardica.md

 Some were as old as the carrier, patched and re-patched over the years to stay seaworthy.
 Others were newly built,
-solid Aussie steel with motors like the *Guinevere* or Zillion bamboo with masts and sails.
+Aussie foam steel with motors like the *Guinevere* or Zillion bamboo with bright kite sails furled around triple masts.
-Gulls wheeled overhead in their endless search for scraps, complaining to one another about the cold.
+Gulls wheeled overhead in their endless search for scraps, complaining to one another about how cold the Antarctic summer was.

 The town watched the harbor like a grumpy old man watching children at play.
-Back when,
+Back before,
 Halley had been a research station where scientists studied the first warning signs of the big melt.
+As the ice disappeared,
-The scientists moved their buildings onto the land when the ice disappeared, adding more each year as first fishing boats and then jelly dredgers began to call in.
+they moved their buildings onto the land, adding more each year as first fishing boats and then jelly dredgers began to call in.
-Two thousand people now called Halley home, dredging in the summer and rendering the catch down for fuel and food in the winter or tending to the town's precious greenhouses.
+Two thousand people now called Halley home, dredging during the summer blooms and rendering the catch down for fuel and fertilizer.
+When winter came,
+they tended to the town's precious greenhouses or sailed north to Taz or 'Tagonia to find whatever work might get them through the long dark to start the cycle again.

-Iffy shaded her eyes against the sharp sun.
+Iffy shaded her eyes against the sharp-edged sun.
 Further back from shore,
 where the land began to rise,
 stood a cluster of new buildings.